angoca/log4db2/README.txt

 A more detailed guide to install the utility can be found in the wiki: https://github.com/angoca/log4db2/wiki/Install

-You can also install the utility from the sources and run the examples an
+You can also install the utility from the sources and run the examples and
-test:
+tests:
 https://github.com/angoca/log4db2/wiki/Install%20from%20sources

 Once the utility is installed, you can customize the utility.
 For more